-As of this writing, in April 2017, parking at Planet Hollywood and the Miracle Mile shops remains free.
+As of this writing, in July of 2017, parking at Planet Hollywood and the Miracle Mile shops remains free.
 I should say, self-parking is free.
 There is a charge to valet park.

 Caesars Entertainment, (the owners of Planet Hollywood Hotel & Casino), have announced that they will – at some point – begin to charge for self-parking at the resort.
 We will update this article when that happens.